pythonanywhere/flask-tutorials/tutorial-1.md

 <img width="500" src="/static/images/flask-tutorial-signed-in.png">

 At the end of the tour you'll be presented with some options to "learn more".
-You can just iht "End tour" here, because this tutorial will tell you all you need to know.
+You can just click "End tour" here, because this tutorial will tell you all you need to know.

 <img width="500" src="/static/images/flask-tutorial-tour-learn-more.png">